weyoss/redis-smq/docs/queues.md

 # Queues

-A queue is responsible for holding messages which are produced by producers and are delivered to consumers.
+In RedisSMQ, a queue plays a crucial role in managing messages produced by producers and consumed by consumers.

-RedisSMQ supports 3 types of queues: **LIFO queues**, **FIFO queues**, and **Priority queues**.
+The system supports three distinct types of queues: **LIFO (Last In, First Out)**, **FIFO (First In, First Out)**, and **Priority queues**.

+## Reliability

-All RedisSMQ queue types are **reliable**.
-A queue is said to be reliable, when during a failure scenario, let it be for example a consumer crash, it can recover from such failure and the message being processed is not lost.
+All RedisSMQ queue types are designed to be **reliable**.
+Reliability ensures that messages are not lost, even in the event of failures, such as a consumer crash.
+The system can recover from failure scenarios, maintaining message integrity throughout the process.

+## Queue Mechanics

-In a typical use case, both LIFO and FIFO queues use [brpoplpush](https://redis.io/commands/brpoplpush), which blocks the connection to the Redis server until a message is received.
-However, priority queues use pooling and lua scripting which introduce a little of overhead on the MQ and therefore priority queues are less performant than other queue types.
+In a typical LIFO or FIFO queue setup, RedisSMQ uses the [brpoplpush](https://redis.io/commands/brpoplpush) command to block the connection to the Redis server until a message is available.
+Conversely, priority queues employ pooling and Lua scripting, which may introduce additional overhead and result in slightly reduced performance compared to LIFO and FIFO queues.

-In the next examples for simplicity we are going to use a `EQueueDeliveryModel.POINT_TO_POINT` [delivery model](queue-delivery-models.md) for all the queues.
-But you may choose any combination of `EQueueType` and `EQueueDeliveryModel` that fits your application.
+For simplicity in the upcoming examples, we will utilize the `EQueueDeliveryModel.POINT_TO_POINT` delivery model across all queue types.
+However, you can customize your application by choosing any combination of `EQueueType` and `EQueueDeliveryModel` that suits your needs.

-## LIFO (Last In, First Out) queues
+## LIFO (Last In, First Out) Queues

 ![RedisSMQ LIFO Queuing](redis-smq-lifo-queuing.png)

-In a LIFO queue the last published messages are always delivered first and the first published messages are delivered last.
+In a LIFO queue, the most recently published messages are delivered first, while the oldest messages are delivered last.

 ```javascript
 const { Queue, EQueueType, EQueueDeliveryModel } = require('redis-smq');